abinit/abinit/doc/mkdocs-tutorials/udet.md

 of U for more extended projectors and U_\inf is the estimate for a projector extended even further.

-Although it is enough to set "[[macro_uj]] 1", you can further tune your runs.
+Although it is enough to set [[macro_uj]] 1, you can further tune your runs.
 As a standard, the potential shift to the 1st atom treated in DFT+U, with a potential shift of 0.1 eV.
-If you wish to determine U on the second atom you put "[[pawujat]] 2".
+If you wish to determine U on the second atom you put [[pawujat]] 2.
 To change the size of the potential shift use e.g.
-"[[pawujv]] 0.05 eV".
+[[pawujv]] 0.05 eV.
 Our tests show that 0.1 eV is the optimal value, but the linear response is linear in a wide range (1-0.001 eV).

 ## 3 The ujdet utility